Termination Analysis of Linear-Constraint Programs: Termination of Affine Single-path Linear-Constraint Loops

 Theorem~\ref{thm:MAIN} leads to the following procedure for deciding termination of a given affine \slc loop $\transitions$, as shown in~\eqref{eq:multi-loop}, over a ring $\numdom \in \{\reals,\rats,\ints\}$: \begin{enumerate} \item Compute the non-zero eigenvalues $\lambda_1,\ldots,\lambda_s$ of the matrix corresponding to the loop update function, as given in~\eqref{eq:update}.
 Let $\gamma_i := \frac{\lambda_i}{|\lambda_i|}$ for $i \in \{1,\ldots,s\}$. \item Compute the dominance preorder \(\preccurlyeq\) among eigenvalues. \item Compute a basis of the group \(L(\bgamma)\) of multiplicative relations among $\gamma_1,\ldots,\gamma_s$. \item Compute the set $\mathit{PN}_i$ of potentially non-terminating points for each loop $\transitions_i$ using steps 2 and 3. \item Return ``non-terminating'' if \( \mathit{PN}:=\bigcap_{i=1}^m \mathit{PN}_i\) contains a point with all coordinates in $\numdom$ and otherwise return ``terminating''. \end{enumerate}

 We briefly discuss the effectiveness of each step.
 Step~1 involves computing the roots of an integer polynomial.
 These can be represented by rational approximations of sufficient accuracy to distinguish the roots from each other.
 (The required accuracy is determined by standard polynomial root separation bounds.)
 Such approximations can be computed in polynomial time in the loop description.
+Furthermore, the necessary computations on algebraic numbers (arithmetic, testing equality, the less-than relation for real numbers) can be done in polynomial time.
 These approximations can be used to determine the dominance preorder in Step~2.
-Step~3 can be accomplished in polynomial time using the algorithm of~\citep{Combot25}.
+Step~3 can be accomplished in polynomial time using the algorithm of~\citet{Combot25}.
 Thus Steps~1-3 can be carried out in polynomial time in the size of the linear loop.
 For Step~4 we describe the semi-algebraic set $\mathit{PN}$, as given in Definition~\ref{def:PN}, by a polynomial-size formula of first-order logic of with two quantifier alternations.
 Whether such a set contains a real, rational, or integer point can be decided in exponential time in the size of the formula~\citep[Theorem 1.1]{KP97}.
 Thus the overall running time of the procedure above is exponential in the size of the input linear loop.
+Note that in the case of termination over $\mathbb Z$, we pre-process the input loop in the case of degeneracy, which may yield exponentially many different problem instances.

 We have thus established the main result of this section:

 \begin{theorem} There is a procedure to decide termination of affine \slc loops over $\reals$, $\rats$, and $\ints$. \end{theorem}

 As a final comment, we note that all results presented in this section hold also when the loop guard involve strict inequalities.